-- 1. Choose one: - To access SSL options for a DSN, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, then click Configure, and then click SSL Options. - Or, to access advanced options for a DSN-less connection, open the Cloudera Hive ODBC Driver Configuration tool, and then click SSL Options. - 2.
+- Or, to access advanced options for a DSN-less connection, open the Cloudera Hive ODBC Driver Configuration tool, and then click SSL Options. - 2.
 Select the Enable SSL check box. - 3.
-To allow self-signed certificates from the server, select the Allow Self-signed Server Certificate check box. - 4.
+To allow authentication using self-signed certificates that have not been added to the list of trusted certificates, select the Allow Self-signed Server Certificate check box. - 4.
 To allow the common name of a CA-issued SSL certificate to not match the host name of the Hive server, select the Allow Common Name Host Name Mismatch check box. - 5.
-To specify the CA certificates that you want to use to verify the server, do one of the following: - To verify the server using the trusted CA certificates from a specific .pem file, specify the full path to the file in the Trusted Certificates field and clear the Use System Trust Store check box. - Or, to use the trusted CA certificates . pem file that is installed with the driver, leave the Trusted Certificates field empty, and clear the Use System Trust Store check box. - Or, to use the Windows Trust Store, select the Use System Trust Store check box.
+To specify the CA certificates that you want to use to verify the server, do one of the following: - To verify the server using the trusted CA certificates from a specific .pem file, specify the full path to the file in the Trusted Certificates field and clear the Use System Trust Store check box. - Or, to use the trusted CA certificates . pem file that is installed with the driver, leave the Trusted Certificates field empty, and clear the Use System Trust Store check box. - Or, to use the Windows trust store, select the Use System Trust Store check box.

-- If you are using the Windows Trust Store, make sure to import the trusted CA certificates into the Trust Store. - If the trusted CA supports certificate revocation, select the Check Certificate Revocation check box.

-- 6. To configure two-way SSL verification, select the Two Way SSL check box and then do the following: - a.
+- If you are using the Windows trust store, make sure to import the trusted CA certificates into the trust store. - If the trusted CA supports certificate revocation, select the Check Certificate Revocation check box. - 6.
+From the Minimum TLS Version drop-down list, select the minimum version of TLS to use when connecting to your data store. - 7.
+To configure two-way SSL verification, select the Two-Way SSL check box and then do the following: - a.
 In the Client Certificate File field, specify the full path of the PEM file containing the client's certificate. - b.
-In the Client Private Key File field, specify the full path of the file containing the client's private key. - c.
-If the private key file is protected with a password, type the password in the Client Private Key Password field.
+In the Client Private Key File field, specify the full path of the file containing the client's private key. - If the private key file is protected with a password, type the password in the Client Private Key Password field.
 To save the password, select the Save Password (Encrypted) check box.